 From Heroes Square you can access the city park, and the Szechenyi Baths.
 Saturday you are free to try one of the many restaurants in the area.
 Meet at the hostel at 23:00 to check out Murphy’s Music Bar, a large party complex with many diverse rooms playing different music genres.

-We will depart Budapest for Krakow at 10:00.
-Estimated travel time to Krakow is 8 hours**.
-We will arrive in Krakow at approximately 18:00 and check into our accommodation.
+We will depart Budapest for Krakow.
+We will check into our accommodation upon arrival.
 Krakow is one of Eastern Europe’s most beautiful cities, with Europe’s largest market square, incredibly cheap and delicious food, and Europe’s highest concentration of bars (300 located near the town square).
 Sunday night we will head to a typical Polish meal of pierogies, stuffed cabbage, and other assorted treats.
 We will then head on a Pub Crawl to enjoy many of these over 300 bars.

 Wednesday morning we will head out on a walking tour of Krakow at 10:00.
 The walking tour will explore the home of Pope John Paul II, visiting Europe’s largest market square, Krakow Castle, and other various points.
 The afternoon is free to visit many of Krakow’s up and coming museums, art galleries, or take a day trip out to the incredible Salt Mines.
 Tonight there will be an optional group dinner at a local Polish restaurant.
 Afterwards will be free to check out the night scene, or to wander around the beautiful medieval streets.

-We will check out of our accommodation and depart Krakow at 10:00 for Prague.
+We will check out of our accommodation and depart Krakow for Prague.
 En route to Prague we will make a stop at the concentration camps of Auschwitz and Birkenau.
 The most known of World War II, we will spend several hours at the site.
 You will have the option of a guided tour.
-We will depart Auschwitz-Birkenau at 15:00*.
-Estimated travel time to Prague is 6 hours**.
-We will arrive in Prague at approximately 21:00*.
+We will depart Auschwitz-Birkenau for Prague.
 After check-in, you will have the option to go out to one of Prague’s raging nightlife spots.

 Friday morning, after some time for breakfast and to freshen up, we hook up with the best walking tour in the city, Sandemans New Prague Walking Tour.
 Our 3-hour tour will cover all the main sites and stories of Prague’s fascinating history while we explore Old Town, New Town, and the Jewish Quarter.
 The rest of the day is yours to explore Prague at your own pace.
 Options are endless: shopping sprees, monuments and museums, sipping on the local brew, and heaps more!
 If you’re looking for a great meal, your trip leader can point you in the direction of the Czech Kitchen, the best place to try traditional Czech cuisine at a really cheap price.